Deep Learning of Semi-Competing Risk Data via a New Neural Expectation-Maximization Algorithm: Notation

 \section{Notation}

-Denote by $T_{1}$ and $T_{2}$ the times from an initial event-free state (i.e., diagnosis) to the non-terminal event (i.e., progression) and the terminal event (i.e., death), respectively.
-Within the framework of illness-death models \cite{andersen2012statistical}, we stipulate a compartment-type model for the rates at which individuals transition between three states: an initial, event-free state, a non-terminal event state, and a terminal event state.
-Specifically, the hazard rates corresponding to the transitions from event-free to the non-terminal, $\lambda_1(t_1)$, and terminal, $\lambda_2(t_2)$, events, and from the non-terminal to the terminal event, $\lambda_3(t_2\ |\ t_1)$, are
+Denote by $T_1$ and $T_2$ the times from an initial, event-free state (e.g., time of diagnosis) to a non-terminal (i.e., recurrence or progression) or terminal (i.e., death) state, respectively, where observing the non-terminal event is subject to the terminal event.
+Within the framework of illness-death models \citep{andersen2012statistical}, we model the rates at which individuals transition between three states: an event-free state, a non-terminal event state, and a terminal event state.
+As seen in Figure \ref{fig:1}, $\lambda_1(t_1)$ corresponds to the transition hazard from event-free to the non-terminal event at $t_1 > 0$; $\lambda_2(t_2)$ is the transition hazard from event-free to the terminal event at $t_2 > 0$, given that no non-terminal event had happened by $t_2$, whereas $\lambda_3(t_2 \mid t_1)$ is the transition hazard to the terminal event at $t_2 > 0$, given that the non-terminal event occurred at $t_1 (< t_2)$.
+These hazards are specified as

-where $\lambda_3(t_2 \mid t_1)$ depends on $t_1$ and $t_2$ via $t_2 - t_1$, i.e., the {\it sojourn time} since the non-terminal event.
-This is a semi-Markov model with respect to the transition from the non-terminal to the terminal event \cite{xu2010statistical}.
-Alternatively, this would be Markov in time if $\lambda_3(t_2)$ only depended on $t_2$, the terminal event time (Figure \ref{fig:1}).
+Similar formulations have been proposed by \cite{xu2010statistical, gorfine2021marginalized, kats2022accelerated}, and others.
 Both the non-terminal and terminal events can be subject to independent censoring; we focus only on the case of right censoring, whereby a subject may be lost to follow-up or the study ends before the event has occurred.
 For the $i$th individual in a sample of $n$ subjects, we denote the censoring time by $C_i$ and add a subscript $i$ to $T_1, T_2$ for this individual.
-Our observed data are defined as:
+The observed data are denoted as